T

 know that in the day ye eat thereof, then your eyes shall be opened, and ye shall

-, knowing good and evil.
+be as gods, knowing good and evil.
 [Gen 3.4-5]

 17